 Doctors or mental health professionals may have patients complete a questionnaire to learn more about their symptoms, thoughts and feelings.
 The information provided in this evaluation helps doctors form a proper diagnosis and will aid in determining the appropriate treatment.

 The Diagnostic and Statistical Manual of Mental Disorders (DSM-5) is regularly used by mental health professionals.
 The criteria listed in this manual helps doctors diagnose mental conditions and is used by insurance companies to reimburse for treatments associated with a condition.

 Many factors play a role in deciding on a treatment for depression.
 Like many other mental health conditions, depression can be managed so individuals go on to live a normal life.
 Options for treating this condition range from medications and psychotherapy to brain intervention therapies.

 Antidepressants are designed to improve the way the brain processes various chemicals that control an individual’s mood.
 Finding a medication that works best for an individual’s symptoms and has the least amount of side effects can take some time.
-A doctor may even recommend combining two medications – such as stabilizers – for a short time to increase its effectiveness.
+A doctor may even recommend combining two medications for a short time to increase effectiveness.

 - Selective serotonin reuptake inhibitors (SSRIs)

 As with many other prescription medications, Antidepressants may be addictive.
 If you are suffering from co-occurring depression and addiction, make sure your doctor knows.
 He or she can work with you to find the right treatment plan, even if that means avoiding pharmaceutical medications.
 All parts of your health are important, including your ability to stay sober as you heal from past hurts from addiction and depression.

 With just 30 days at a rehab center, you can get clean and sober, start therapy, join a support group, and learn ways to manage your cravings.